Hamza (name)

 Hamza (حَمْزَة, also spelled as Hamzah, Hamsah, Hamzeh, Humza, Khamzat or Hamëz) is an Arabic masculine given name in the Muslim world.
-It means lion, strong, and steadfast.
+Meaning strong, and steadfast, it is an Arabic epithet for lion.
 It was borne by one of the Islamic prophet Muhammad's uncles, Hamza ibn Abd al-Muttalib, a wrestler and an archer who was renowned for his strength and bravery in battle.
 His exploits were detailed in the Hamzanama, an adventure epic written in Persian.